Evidence Before Impression

 You bring an anonymised dataset we have never seen.
 We evaluate on it.
 Results, traces, and ledgers are shared back in full.

-Publication-grade rigor
+IRB-grade rigor

 Data stays yours